FIXING A BURN-THROUGH

 Carefully remove top sheet of glass holding the foil down.
 Do not reuse this glass.

-If you do replace the foil make sure that the shinny side is face up.
+If you do replace the foil, make sure that the shiny side is face up.

 Take your ruler and measure 2” margins from the foil to the edge of the bottom sheet of glass.